-GROUP 3-COMMERCE
+GROUP 3-COMMERCE FOR BOOKKEEPERS

-This group should be selected by students who want to equip themselves to do office work after finishing here or who expect to continue training in a senior commercial college.
+This group should be selected by students who want to equip themselves to keep books after finishing here or who expect to continue training in a senior commercial college.

-Students who want to equip themselves for bookkeeping and stenographic work may take one as a required subject and the other as an elective.
+Students who want to equip themselves for bookkeeping and stenographic work should elect shorthand.